bsccf/Uni-notes/Thermofluids/11U Processes, paths and reversibility/reversible and irreversible processes.md

 - zero friction
 - [[heat]] transfer resaults in no temperature difference

-#### Subcatagorys
+#### Subcategory
-Not all reversibled procces are the same, there are:
+Not all reversible proccess are the same, there are:
 - [[internally reversible processes]]
 - [[externally reversible processes]]
 - [[fully reversible processes]]